dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 When used with `WillOnce`, the callable can assume it will be called at most
-once and is allowed to be a move-only type:
+once and is allowed to be m_a move-only type:

 ```cpp
 // An action that contains move-only types and has an &&-qualified operator,